PJijin/Cover-Image-Generator/README.md

 -   ⬇️ Download Image in PNG, SVG, JPEG Format

+-   🖋 Font Selection Option

 ## 📝 To Do

--   Font Selection Option

 -   Text Shadow Option